dabrahams/swift-evolution/proposals/generalized-override-control.md

     let a = X()
     print(a.f()) // error: ambiguous use of 'f'
     ```

+4. When two protocols, or a protocol and a class, define customization points
+   with identical signatures, there's no way to specify which one is being
+   implemented by a model or subclass.

 ## Solution

+* We extend member qualification syntax to

 * We introduce two new annotations in the family with `override`: `new` and
   `new(overload)` to indicate a new, distinct method that either hides or